defold/defold/editor/doc/http-api.md

 * `202 Accepted` - The request was accepted and we are processing it.
 We use this instead of `200 OK` since we won't be able to tell you when it is done or how it went.
 * `400 Bad Request` - The request was malformed.
+* `403 Forbidden` - The command is supported, but it can't be executed right now (for example if a build is already in progress).
 * `404 Not Found` - The string after `command/` is not a supported command.
-* `405 Method Not Allowed` - The command is supported, but it can't be executed right now (for example if a build is already in progress).
+* `405 Method Not Allowed` - The request method is invalid.
+For example, trying to GET a command or POST to the console.
 * `500 Internal Server Error` - Something unexpected went wrong when executing the command.
 The error will be logged in the editor log.

 ### The Console Endpoint